 Do I really need to know what things to pack for a day hike, even if my planned hike will only take just an hour or two?
 The answer is yes.

-Even if your planned hike is short, I’m pretty sure you’ll still need the basic things to bring on a hike to make sure that you are safe and prepared.
+Even if your planned hike is a short Boise hike in Idaho, you’ll still need the basic day hiking essentials to make sure that you are safe and well prepared.

 Day Hike Packing List